artichoke/intaglio/CONTRIBUTING.md

 - `yaml`
 - `yml`

 You will need to install [Node.js].
+The [`.ruby-version`](.ruby-version) file in this repository specifies the preferred Node.js toolchain.

 On macOS, you can install Node.js with [Homebrew]: